f5devcentral/bigip_automation_examples/bigip/bigip_next/security/deploy-with-new-next-waf/Readme.md

 Finally, we can drill down into the created policy details.
 Click on the policy to proceed.

 ![alt text](./assets/policy-details.png)

+Congrats!
+You just completed automated deployment and protection of a new app on BIG-IP Next.

 <!-- # Additional Related Resources